danielcpan/react-query-async/README.md

     - ```NoData: ({ queryState, mutationState, queries, mutations }) => any | React.ReactNode | string```
   - Feel free to configure state to whatever you want.
 All the information you need is passed back so it's as flexible as possible
 - ```mergeQueryStatesFn?: (operations: any) => OperationState```
-  - Out of the box it is defaulted to support [react-query](https://www.npmjs.com/package/react-query) however see Advanced Usage to configure to [swr](https://www.npmjs.com/package/swr), [@apollo/graphql](https://www.npmjs.com/package/@apollo/graphql) or any custom data fetch hook!
+  - Out of the box it is defaulted to support [react-query](https://www.npmjs.com/package/react-query) however see Examples to configure to [swr](https://www.npmjs.com/package/swr), [@apollo/graphql](https://www.npmjs.com/package/@apollo/graphql) or any custom data fetch hook!
 - ```mergeMutationStatesFn?: (operations: any) => OperationState```
-  - Out of the box it is defaulted to support [react-query](https://www.npmjs.com/package/react-query) however see Advanced Usage to configure to [swr](https://www.npmjs.com/package/swr), [@apollo/graphql](https://www.npmjs.com/package/@apollo/graphql) or any custom data fetch hook!
+  - Out of the box it is defaulted to support [react-query](https://www.npmjs.com/package/react-query) however see Examples to configure to [swr](https://www.npmjs.com/package/swr), [@apollo/graphql](https://www.npmjs.com/package/@apollo/graphql) or any custom data fetch hook!
 - ```ErrorBoundary?: any```
   - In case you want each instance of the Async HOC to have an Error Boundary as a fall back.
 - ```errorBoundaryProps?: any```